Purpose of Capacity Planning

 - Resource limits

-The safety margin refers to the buffer percentage added as a risk hedge against uncertainties in the predicted capacity during capacity planning.
+The safety factor is the percentage of buffer added as a risk hedge against the uncertainty of the capacity predicted in capacity planning.

-Determine a reasonable percentage based on past system performance trends and the nature of the application.
+Determine a reasonable percentage based on past system performance trends and application characteristics.

 Requirements for Measurement Tools

-- Ability to store data over a certain period
+- Ability to store data for a certain period

 - Customizable metrics

-- Capability to collect and compare metrics from arbitrary sources
+- Ability to obtain and compare metrics from any source

 - Ability to import and export metrics

-The "observer effect" caused by measurement should be accepted as a necessary cost in capacity planning.
+The "observer effect" from measurement is best accepted as a necessary cost in capacity planning.